 With that, The Kliq became complete.
 This began the period where they wielded the most backstage power.
 Triple H’s in-ring debut for WWF was on April 30th, 1995, for an episode of WWF Wrestling Challenge.
 By that point, all the big stars from yesteryear were over in WCW.

-The WWF was lead by ‘The New Generation,’ and at the head of that, there was Shawn Michaels and Bret Hart.
+The WWF was lead by ‘The New Generation,’ and at the head of that, Shawn Michaels and Bret Hart.
 Unfortunately for Bret (and the rest of the locker room), Diesel (Kevin Nash), Razor Ramon (Scott Hall), and 1-2-3 Kid (Sean Waltman) were not too far behind.
-There is always strength in numbers, and in 1995, The Kliq made up for four of the top roster spots, along with Triple H, who was a very promising under/mid-carder.
+There is always strength in numbers, and in 1995, The Kliq made up for four of the top roster spots, along with Triple H, a very promising under/mid-carder.

 The four members with influence did what they wanted, when they wanted, as you’ll see from the following stories.